 Genesis 2:25 And They Were Both Naked

-This of course is an interesting statement and probably gets a lot of people’s attention.
-No this doesn’t promote nudity as the normal state and specify that we should all go to church without any clothes on.
+(Ver 1.1) This title sounds like an interesting Bible subject and statement to study.
+And it probably gets a lot of people’s attention.
+This was a description of Adam and Eve in the beginning that God spoke in Genesis 2:25.
+No this verse does not promote nudity as the normal state for human existence.
+Nor does it specify that we should all go to church without any clothes on.
 There are obviously some that would like that, but this is not what God is telling us here.
-God is giving us a view into the spiritual state of the man and the woman before sin.
+God is giving us a view into the spiritual state of the first man and woman before sin entered into the world.
 Let’s look at the complete verse:

 Genesis 2:25 And they were both naked, the man and his wife, and were not ashamed.

-In this verse we see a state of innocence.
-I only know of one time in a normal person’s life when they are not ashamed of being naked, and that is when they are children 2 to 4 years old.
+In this verse we can see God’s initial created state of innocence.
+I only know of one time in a normal person’s life when they are not ashamed of being naked, and that is when they are children at the age of 2 to 4 years old.
 My son use to take his diaper off and run around naked and it seemed to be his preferred dress code.
 Isn’t it interesting that children do this without any consciousness of their nudity?
 Why is this?
 Here is a verse that Paul speaks about this state of innocence:

 Romans 7:9 For I was alive without the law once: but when the commandment came, sin revived, and I died.